Citizen Advocacy Petition

 - Protection from predatory or unregulated alternatives

-- Standardized framework reduces 625K+ gray machine problem
+- Standardized framework reduces 625K+ gray machine problem, favoring licensed small businesses

 Sign the Petition